neuroidss/Singularity-Agent-Factory/README.md

 **Live Demo:** [https://neuroidss.github.io/Singularity-Agent-Factory/](https://neuroidss.github.io/Singularity-Agent-Factory/)

 This project is an experimental, browser-first platform for building a self-improving AI agent swarm.
-The system is designed around a purpose-driven architecture where agents resolve user requests by identifying and processing "deltas"—the gap between the current reality and a desired potential.
+The system is designed around a purpose-driven architecture where agents resolve user requests by identifying and processing "Tensions"—the gap between the current reality and a desired potential.
 It dynamically evolves its own capabilities by creating new tools and automating complex workflows, with the ultimate goal of bootstrapping a recursively self-improving "singularity agent."

 The application demonstrates these concepts across multiple complex domains, including **automated hardware engineering (KiCad PCB Design)**, **robotics simulation**, and **long-term strategic planning** via a knowledge graph.